Can our minds be hi-jacked?

 The addictive behaviour gave rise to new terms like:

-Ringanxiety : is another term for phantom vibration syndrome – just watch people when someone’s phone rings – they ‘ll check theirs too just in case.
+Ringanxiety: is another term for phantom vibration syndrome – watch people when someone’s phone rings – they’ll check theirs too, just in case.

-Catfish : are people who deliberately create fake personal profiles online with the intention of tricking an unsuspecting person into falling in love with them.
+Catfish: People who deliberately create fake personal profiles online intending to trick an unsuspecting person into falling in love with them.

 iPredator: A person, group or nation who, directly or indirectly, engages in exploitation, victimization, coercion, stalking, theft or disparagement of others using Information and Communications Technology [ICT].